middleamericahomes/lead-scoring-system/docs/techplan.md

 Tag Assignment Mechanism:

 On data import or update, assign tags to the lead (Lead_Tag table).
-Example: If CSV row indicates “Foreclosure,” link lead_id → Foreclosure tag.
+Example: If CSV row indicates "Foreclosure," link lead_id → Foreclosure tag.
 Expiration:

 For each assigned tag, set expiration_at = assigned_at + expiration_days.